WHAT ARE PERSONAL INJURY LAWYER FEES?

 - If your personal injury case is settled without the necessity of filing a lawsuit and going to court, then the normal contingency fee is 33.33 percent of the total recovery.
 Some lawyers do charge more than this, I do not.
 I have seen some personal injury lawyers charge anywhere from 36% all the way up to 50%.
 I recommend that you do not enter into a contingency fee contract where the personal injury lawyer fees are more than 33.33%.
 There is really no reason for a personal injury lawyer to charge you 50%, other than pure greed.

 - If your personal injury case is not settled before your personal injury lawyer has to file a lawsuit, then the normal personal injury lawyer fees are 40%.
-The reason that the contingency fee always goes up when a personal injury lawyer has to litigate is because the lawyer has to spend much more time and resources when litigating a case.
+The reason that the contingency fee always goes up when a personal injury lawyer has to litigate is that the lawyer has to spend much more time and resources when litigating a case.
 Again, some personal injury lawyers can charge 50% or more for litigation, so be careful.

 - Always ask your personal injury lawyer with regard to personal injury lawyer fees, if he or she charges you separately for “costs” and what those “costs” are anticipated to be.

 I personally charge a flat 33.33% which is on the very low end of what lawyers charge.
 I believe that lawyers and myself included should not charge more than that for personal injury lawyer fees.
 I like to see more money going into my clients’ pockets and I can partially accomplish this by charging lower personal injury lawyer fees.
 Contact me today for a free consultation.